Pollution in our Oceans

 Construction Industry Stormwater General Permit

 Sediment and pollutants from construction sites can significantly impact nearshore water quality.
-Large and small construction sites must obtain a stormwater permit and implement pollution prevention practices.
+Both large and small construction sites are required to obtain a stormwater permit and implement pollution prevention practices.